 Godot 3.3 is finally here!
 And just in time for Ludum Dare 48.

-The thing is, Godot v3.3 is too big an announcement to not have a proper issue, so this is what's going to happen: I'm going to compile news, videos and twitter reactions about the new version, and at the end I'll post a sample of what's to come next week, mainly because I'm really exited about it.
+The thing is, Godot v3.3 is too big an announcement to not have a proper issue, so this is what's going to happen: I'm going to compile news, videos, and Twitter reactions about the new version, and at the end, I'll post a sample of what's to come next week, mainly because I'm really excited about it.

 First things first, the official announcement:

 All Godot contributors are delighted to release our latest milestone today, Godot 3.3, after more than 7 months of development!
 This release was initially planned as a 3.2.4 update to the 3.2 branch, but it grew to become a feature-packed update well worth of opening a new stable branch.